St Mary's School, Melrose

-St. Mary's School is a private, co-educational, day and boarding prep school in Melrose, Scotland.
+St Mary's School is a private, co-educational, day and boarding prep school in Melrose, Scotland.
 As of 2015 there are 190 pupils; 97 boys and 93 girls.

 History

-St. Mary's School was established in 1895 by John Hamilton as a school for boys.
-The school remains at its original location in Abbey Park, Melrose, and is named after St. Mary's Abbey, Melrose.
+St Mary's School was established in 1895 by John Hamilton as a school for boys.
+The school remains at its original location in Abbey Park, Melrose, and is named after St Mary's Abbey, Melrose.
 In 1976 the school became co-educational.

 The school motto is Behalde to ye hende, which means Look to your future in old Scots.

 In July 2010 the school opened the Hamilton Building, named after the founder, for the use of the top three years' pupils.

 The headmaster, Liam Harvey, took charge in September 2010 and is a former pupil of the school.

-In March 2015 the Sanderson Building, a new science and art block, was opened by Anne, Princess Royal.
+In March 2015 the Sanderson Building, a new science and art block, was opened by Princess Anne.